-These Cornmeal Pancakes with Strawberry Jam from the fabulous cookbook Pretty Simple Cooking are the perfect special occasion breakfast with zero refined flour or sugar.
-You can dress them up with nut butter and creme fraiche or yogurt too.
+These Cornmeal Pancakes with Strawberry Jam from the cookbook Pretty Simple Cooking are beyond delicious with zero refined flour or sugar.
+The quick strawberry jam is amazing and can be dressed up with nut butter, creme fraiche or yogurt too.

 Pancakes are very important to me.

 This is a true fact 🙂

 At summer camp when I was 12, there was one morning during the annual trip that I dreaded more than anything—getting up at the crack of dawn for a freezing cold sunrise hike in the Sierra Nevada Mountains.

 We campers had zero say in the matter.

 At the time, I thought this was complete and utter torture— I wanted nothing more than to stay in my warm sleeping bag that sat on top of an old rickety cot—even if it was a little uncomfortable.

 Our cabin counselors rounded us up with flashlights and blankets, warning us to stay together and wear our sturdy shoes.
 We were led up a steep and rocky mountain with tall, scary-looking pine trees.